Sulu Hornbill: Sounds and Habitat in the Philippine Forests

 • Pet trade: the collection of the species for trade.]

 Sulu Hornbill live in primary dipterocarp forests, often on mountain slopes, possibly due to forest loss elsewhere.
-Occasionally, they travel over a kilometer to visit isolated fruiting trees.
-They need large trees for nesting.
-Their diet mainly consists of fruit, but they sometimes eat small lizards and insects.
+Occasionally, the birds will travel over a kilometre to visit isolated fruiting trees.
+Anthracoceros montani need large trees for nesting.

 Diet